|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 7) What is the uranium fraction of ocean floor rock?

-8) How fast will the total thermal power load grow during the transition period?
+8) How fast will the total thermal power load grow during the transition period from fossil fuels to non-fossil fuels?

-9) How much additional thermal power capacity is required to meet reliability requirements and load fluctuations?
+9) How much additional reactor thermal power capacity is required to meet reliability requirements and load fluctuations?

 10) What will be the load growth due to both increases in human population and increases in average thermal power per person?

-11) Can real Th-232 to U-233 fueled reactors actually breed more fissile fuel than they consume?
-There are a number of parasitic neutron absorbing processes that have not been properly taken into consideration.
+11) Can real Th-232 - U-233 fueled reactors actually breed more fissile fuel than they consume?
+There are a number of parasitic neutron absorbing processes that have not been properly taken into account.
 In sodium cooled U-238 to Pu-239 FNRs there are enough spare neutrons to ensure that more fissile is bred than is consumed.
+That may not be the case for Th-232 - U-233 breeding cycles.

 Another author has addressed this matter in the paper titled: Long Term Sustainability of Nuclear Fuel Resources.